-Originally from Havana, Cuba, Raul Pineda started his musical career at the age of eight.
-Dazzled by the sounds of drums and percussion, he took lessons with several private teachers, who encouraged him to pursue music as a profession.
+Originally from Havana, Cuba, Raul started his musical career at the age of eight.
+Dazzled by the sound of drums and percussion, he took lessons with several private teachers, who encouraged him to pursue music as a profession.
 After finishing his studies in Cuba, he immigrated to Canada in 2005 and continued his studies at Humber College, where he finished his Degree in “Contemporary Music” in 2010.
-During his time at Humber, he was awarded the Millennium Scholarship and, as a member of the Humber Studio Jazz Ensemble, gained a lot of experience working with world class artists such as Mike Stern, Randy Brecker, Dave Douglas, Labarbera Brothers, Chris Potter and others.
+During his time at Humber, he was awarded the Millennium Scholarship and, as a member of the Humber Studio Jazz Ensemble, gained valuable experience working with world class artists such as Mike Stern, Randy Brecker, Dave Douglas, Labarbera Brothers, Chris Potter and others.
 Today, he teaches and continues performing and recording professionally in the city of Toronto.

-Teacher: GUITAR, LUTE
+Teacher: GUITAR, LUTE, MUSIC THEORY

 Jonathan Stuchbery is a classical guitarist and a specialist in lutes and historical guitars.
 As an educator, he encourages students to explore their musical interests while laying strong technical foundations and helping students approach their instruments and music with ease.
 Jonathan is experienced as a guitar (all styles) and lute teacher, as well as a repertoire coach for vocalists and instrumentalists working on baroque and renaissance music.
 He is busy as a performer at home and abroad where he is active with multiple ensembles and festivals.
 Jonathan holds a Master’s in Historical Performance from the Escola Superior de Música de Catalunya in Barcelona.
 He was also recognized for outstanding achievement in lute at McGill’s Schulich School of Music, receiving his B.Mus. in guitar and lute under teachers Jérôme Ducharme and Sylvain Bergeron.